 Mrs Porter – our SENDCo – will contact you if you are concerned that a special educational need may be affecting your child’s progress.

-Miss Brinkley or Mrs Gotts – who form the Pastoral Team – will contact you if you are having problems at home – from sleep to finances, parenting to family crisis – they are able to support you and put you in contact with other agencies who may be able to help.
+Mrs Gotts – a member of the Pastoral Team – will contact you if you are having problems at home – from sleep to finances, parenting to family crisis – they are able to support you and put you in contact with other agencies who may be able to help.

 What sort of concerns might parents need to share with the Pastoral Team?

 A wide range of issues such as behaviour management, financial worries and debt, domestic abuse, housing concerns, mobility difficulties, family members in prison, bereavement and loss, cyber bullying – in fact any concerns which you are worried might be having a negative impact on your children.

 What might we offer in response to your concerns and how will this support be managed?

 There are a range of ways of delivering support.
 Informal pastoral support meetings with a record of the conversation might be all that is required.
 Behaviour Plans and Risk Assessments can be used to support individual pupils.
 For pupils at risk of exclusion, Suffolk Pupils Support Frameworks could be initiated which involve frequent meetings between school, home and pupils to work together on agreed targets.
 Depending on the nature of the concern we may refer to the school nurse or the mental well-being hub.
 If a referral to the Early Help team is requested, the school will draw up the documents with the parents and if accepted there will be an Early Help Team set up, to plan and action the support required through a multi-agency team.